romm/formz/Documentation/11-Changelog/Legacy/v0.3.2/Notes.md

 This release introduces partial backend support for FormZ, meaning you can use FormZ in any backend module.

-The last remaining known issue is ajax calls, which wont work for now.
+The last remaining known issue is ajax calls, which won't work for now.

 ----